 Every weekend, we challenge our church members to invite someone to the next sermon series.

-Each week, we call our church members to invite someone to small group.
+Each week, we call upon our church members to invite someone to their small group.

 Have you seen that happen?